jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return expand("clips set " + name + " " + value);
 ```
 __
-ui clips set - Asks user for a clip name and value, then assigns the value to the clip name.
+ui clips set - User enters a clip name and a clip value.
+The value is then assigned to the clip name.

 __